oh-lang/oh/wishlist.md

-but originally we didn't want namespaces to be part of the variable, e.g., for shadowing, you'd still call it as `int: 123` even if the function argument was `USED_FOR_THIS_int:`. is there another way we'd want to do this, e.g., `shadow int:`?  namespaces for typing seems more useful in general than shadowing.
+but originally we didn't want namespaces to be part of the variable, e.g., for shadowing, you'd still call it as `int: 123` even if the function argument was `USED_FOR_THIS_int:`. is there another way we'd want to do this, e.g., `shadow int:`?  namespaces for typing seems more useful in general than shadowing.  but i don't love it because functions would be something like `HELLO_fn` or even worse, to distinguish in/out arguments.

-TODO: do we use SFO to allow defining types like `x: int`?
+TODO: do we use SFO to allow defining types like `x: int`? probably not, we want `x: int` to do the right thing if `int` is an `int_` in scope.

 Why snake case: long names are hard to parse with Pascal case, and we want to support descriptive names.
 Code is read more than it is written, so we don't need to optimize underscores out